Screening and Early Detection

 What to look for

 Most skin cancers are treated successfully if they are caught early.
 Knowing your skin is key to early detection.
-Know your ABCDE's!
+Know your ABCDEs.
 Look carefully at the freckles, moles and birthmarks on your skin.
 Look for any changes in spots you already have and any new spots that develop.
-Use the "ABCDE" rule to help you remember what to look for when examining your moles:
+Use the "ABCDE" rule to help you remember what to look for when examining your skin:

-Asymmetry: One half of the mole does not match the other half.
+Asymmetry: One half of a spot does not match the other half.

-Border irregularity: The edges are ragged, notched, irregular, or blurred.
+Border irregularity: Edges are ragged, notched, irregular, or blurred.

 Color: The color is not the same throughout or it has shades of tan, brown, black, red, white, or blue.

-Diameter: The mole is greater than 6 millimeters (¼”) in size, about the size of a pencil eraser.
+Diameter: The spot/mole is greater than 6 millimeters (¼”) in size, about the size of a pencil eraser.

 Evolving: Spots that show any of these changes over time: Size, shape, shades of color; sensation (itching or tenderness); surface bleeding.